 Like the Porsche Design P’6510 Chronograph I Reissue (Ref.
 6510.43.41.0272) that was released last March, the new Flat Six P’6360 is issued in a black PVD body with “hidden” lugs.
 The effect of sleekness is further emphasized with new, flush-style chronograph push-pieces and the screw-in crown, which is, too, almost completely recessed in the body.

 Sporting the same diameter of 44 millimeters, the watch may look slightly oversized for some, but the dimensions are still more than acceptable for a sporty timekeeper.

-Powered by the well-known ETA Valjoux 7750 automatic chronograph movement, the watch, too, offers an easily recognizable dial layout with the three sub-dials placed at 12, 6 and 9 o’clock (30-minute and 12-hour chronograph totalizers and a subsidiary seconds display respectively) and the day of week and date calendar aperture placed at 3 hours.
+Powered by the well-known ETA Valjoux 7750 automatic chronograph movement, the watch, too, offers an easily recognizable dial layout with the three sub-dials placed at 12, 6 and 9 o’clock (30-minutes and 12-hour chronograph totalizers and a subsidiary seconds display respectively) and the day of week and date calendar aperture placed at 3 hours.
 Not very innovative, to say the least.

 It’s still not clear when the watch will be officially released, but something tells me that it’s going to be somewhere after Baselworld 2013.
 As for pricing, the watch is expected to retail at some $6000 USD.

 Overall Legibility: 4.5/5

 Overall Rating: 4/5

 Movement: Automatic, Caliber ETA Valjoux 7750, Swiss Made

 Number of jewels: 25